 If you make a booking as a single traveller or request a single room, you will be charged a supplementary charge (the “Single Supplement Charge”).
-The Single Supplement Charge applies throughout unless otherwise stipulated in the relevant tour details on our website or communicated to you by Walk Japan.
+The Single Supplement Charge applies throughout a tour unless otherwise stipulated in the relevant tour details on our website or communicated to you by Walk Japan.
 You will not be guaranteed a single room until your booking has been confirmed.
-Even if we have guaranteed you a single room, there may be circumstances when we cannot provide you a single room.
-Where a single room cannot be provided, Walk Japan will refund the portion of the Single Supplement Charge relevant to the nights on which a single room cannot be provided to you.
+Even if we have guaranteed you a single room, there may be circumstances outside our control when we cannot provide you with a single room.
+In this instance, Walk Japan will refund the portion of the Single Supplement Charge relevant to any night on which a single room cannot be provide.

-Unless you made a booking as a single traveler or requested a single room, no additional charge is applicable if single accommodation in Japanese inns or temples is provided by Walk Japan.
+Unless you made a booking as a single traveller or requested a single room, no additional charge is applicable if single accommodation is made available in Japanese inns or temples.
 Where single accommodation in Japanese inns and temples cannot be provided, you will share a room with a person or persons of the same sex.

 Tour bookings are accepted based on the understanding that, whilst Walk Japan will try to provide the best standard of accommodation available, you are fully aware that the standard of accommodation may vary from place to place.

 Walk Japan will try to fulfill requests for non-smoking rooms.
 However, Walk Japan cannot guarantee the availability of non-smoking rooms because some hotels, Japanese inns and temples do not have non-smoking rooms or such rooms are in very limited numbers.